rwlpf/InterestingProjects/Personal_Projects/Speaking.md

 Like many soft skills there some practical things you can do to help improve your listening skills.
 During this session we will look what you can do to become a better listener.
 From this session you have some practical, simple hints and tips that you can put into practice as soon leave this session.

+**Make my report pop - using psychology, physiology, and design to create dazzling report - Delivered at SQL Bits 2024 - 120 min session**

+This was a joint session with Oliva Wise

+**Goldilocks and the Three Business Bears: Mastering the Art of Storytelling for Success** Delivered at DataGrillen 2022 and Data Scotland 2024 This lead to being invited to work with Aviva to deliver the same session the data insight team (Data Scotland)